 History and Architecture

 Located in the heart of the Pyrénées Orientales department, water is everywhere in Le Boulou.
 The Tech, one of the main rivers in the department, flows right through the town.
-Water has always played a key social and economic role in the lives of our local inhabitants – the Boulounencqs.
+Water has always had a fundamental social and economic role in the lives of the locals – the Boulounencqs.
 The existence and benefits of the waters of Le Boulou have been recorded since before the 9th century.
-Since the 19th century, the spa resort of Le Boulou has been famous for its unique waters, rich in magnesium and other minerals renowned for their therapeutic properties.
-The town is known for its famous “Eau du Boulou”, which has been bottled since the 2000s.
+Since the 19th century, the spa resort of Le Boulou has been famous for its unique water, rich in magnesium and other minerals renowned for their therapeutic properties.
+The town is known for its famous “Eau du Boulou”, which has been bottled until the 2000s.

-The MEM, whose architectural design was dreamt up by architect Philippe Dubuisson, traces a continuous line between present and future, through its layers of historical homage.
+The architectural design of the MEM was dreamt up by the architect Philippe Dubuisson and it traces a continuous line between present and future, through its layers of historical homage.

 With its perfectly-proportioned openings onto the rue Arago and rue Neuve, the building’s décor binds it to the history of the town and enhances the use of light from its positive or negative spaces.